Does your Postural System Need Tuning?

 (Article summary – 4 minute read)

 Written by: Suzanne Powell

-Scientists in the Alexander Technique community have recently affirmed that lessons in The Alexander Technique do indeed re-train the postural system of our bodies, and the postural system is unconscious!
+Scientists in the Alexander Technique community have recently affirmed that lessons in The Alexander Technique do indeed re-train the postural system of our bodies, and the postural system is not under our conscious control!

 We have two different types of musculature.
 We have the superficial, movement muscles and the deeper, postural muscles.